cheaway/de1-screensaver/README.md

 ## Troubleshooting

+### Requirements
-- Ensure Tcl packages `http`, `tls`, and `json` are installed in the DE1 runtime.
-Without TLS, HTTPS downloads will fail.
+- **Tcl packages**: `http`, `tls` (1.7+ recommended), and `json` must be installed
+- **TLS version**: Unsplash API requires TLS 1.2+ with SNI (Server Name Indication) support
+- **Internet connection**: Active network connection required for downloading images
+- **Unsplash API key**: Obtain a free API key from https://unsplash.com/developers

+### Common Issues

+#### No images appear
+1. **Check API key**: Ensure you've entered a valid Unsplash API key in the settings page
+2. **Verify network**: Confirm the tablet has internet access
-- If no image appears, double-check that the access key is valid and that the device has network access.
-Status and error messages are shown at the bottom of the configuration page and logged to stderr.
+3. **Check logs**: Status messages appear at the bottom of the configuration page
-- The Unsplash API now requires SNI-capable TLS (Tcl `tls` 1.7 or newer).
-If the status line reports `bad option "-servername"` or `software caused connection abort`, update the tablet image to a build that bundles the newer TLS library.
+4. **Test manually**: Press the "Fetch Now" button to trigger an immediate download

+#### TLS/SSL errors ("software caused connection abort", "protocol version")
+- The Unsplash API requires modern TLS with SNI support (TLS 1.7+)
+- If you see connection errors, your Tcl/TLS version may be too old
+- The DE1 tablet should have a compatible version; this typically only affects local development
+- Error messages are logged and displayed on the settings page for debugging

+#### Images download but don't display
+- Check that the cache directory exists: `[plugin-dir]/cache/2560x1600/`
+- Verify images are actually downloaded (check the cache directory)
+- The DE1 app may need to be restarted to recognize the new screensaver directory

+#### Settings not saved
+- Settings are automatically saved when you press "Apply" or "Done"
+- Settings are stored in `settings.tcl` as a fallback
-- You can edit the fallback `settings.tcl` manually if you prefer not to use the UI or if you need to pre-seed values before the first launch.
+- You can manually edit `settings.tcl` if needed

 ## Notes